nuestraspruebas/HBmonitor/utils/Readme.md

-Modifikation/Extension of hbmonitor (red lines need to add in script web_tables.py) – we log if a call is ended (I think it’s better as start) Please check permissions for writing the logfile in target folder !
+Modifikation/Extension of hbmonitor  – we log if a call is ended (I think it’s better as start) Please check permissions for writing the logfile in target folder !

         if p[0] == 'GROUP VOICE' and p[2] != 'TX':